ilsani/ilsani.github.io/_posts/2020-02-01-reversing-the-get2092708251-maldoc.md

 ---
 title: Get2092708251.doc
+date:  2020-02-01 12:00:00
+excerpt: "This post attempts to describe the approach to reverse engineering a malicious Microsoft Word document found on *hybrid-analysis.com*."
 ---

 This post attempts to describe the approach to reverse engineering a malicious Microsoft Word document found on *hybrid-analysis.com*.